+Students who have earned a CDA credential may be awarded advanced standing credit that may be applied to the Controlled Electives.
+Contact the West Campus Enrollment Services office for more information.
 Students wanting to transfer to a four-year college or university should contact an academic advisor in the West Campus Advisement Office.